Fulvic Acid vs. Folic Acid: What's the Difference?

 However, pregnant women may require a higher dosage.

-On the other hand, when it comes to fulvic acid supplements, there is no established recommended dosage as it varies depending on individual needs and specific brands.
+On the other hand, there is no established recommended dosage for fulvic acid supplements, as it varies depending on individual needs and specific brands.

 It's always advisable to adhere to the manufacturer's directions or get advice from a healthcare provider to find the proper dosage for your needs.